Should I Homeschool My Child? Why Homeschooling IS the Best Choice

 Some of you are asking, ‘Should I homeschool my child,’ because you’ve seen other homeschooling families who seem calmer and happier compared to your family.
 Others might be home educating as this enables them to live certain lifestyles they’re fond of which wouldn’t be possible if their kids were in school (for example, traveling families, also known as world-schooling families).

 Some other positive reasons to home educate are:

-- At home, parents can better instill their religion with more efficacy than public school will allow
+- At home, parents can better instil their religion with more efficacy than public school will allow.

 - Use the most amazing book in the world as your textbook – the Bible…definitely not allowed in public school.

 - Give boys more time to be energetic, and spend less time at their desks.

 - Have more time to do community projects with the family.

 - Choose when and where you want to study.

 - Get the school holiday destination you like, without the crowds!